 In Fundão local products are evidenced by their history and tradition.
 The know-how, transmitted over several generations, leads to the development of genuine and high-quality products in a range of unique palates.

 Biodiversity is also the guide for the discovery of unexpected and hopelessly stunning places that transport those who visit us to surprising beauty places, here you will feel connected to nature.

 Its agrarian tradition, linked to the production of fruit, oil, wine and cheese, makes it an ideal area to discover its products and gastronomy.

-All this creates a cultural heritage that entwines nature and history.
-An area full of great surprises for those who visit, taste and enjoy it.
+All this creates a cultural heritage that entwines nature and history with landscapes of unique colours, which contain magical places full of forts, temples, castles, palaces and the enigmatic historical villages An area full of great surprises for those who visit, taste and enjoy it.

 In Fundão, different cheeses are produced, all marked by the character of the Serra da Gardunha, its pastures and its shepherds.
 They are artisan cheeses full of history and tradition, all of them based on Merino sheep’s milk and Charnequeira or Serrana goats.

-Cheeses from Beira Baja PDO, spicy: produced from raw sheep´s and goat´s milk.
+Cheeses from Beira Baixa PDO, spicy: produced from raw sheep´s and goat´s milk.
 It has an active and intensely pungent aroma, it has a greyish colour, semi-hard to hard paste.

-Cheeses from Beira Baja PDO, Castelo Branco: produced from raw sheep’s milk.
+Cheeses from Beira Baixa PDO, Castelo Branco: produced from raw sheep’s milk.
 Cured cheese, semi-hard or semi-soft pasta, presenting a yellowish hue.